its-miroma/fow/how-to/install/multimc.md

 9. Click on **Launch**.
 Minecraft should open up
 10. If you can see `Fabulously Optimized` in the bottom-right corner, you're done!

-## Easier Installation
+### How Does It Work?

+The MultiMC auto-updating pack launches [`packwiz`](https://github.com/comp500/packwiz) every time it is opened. `packwiz` is a mod handling tool which will add and update any missing FO mods indicated in a `pack.toml` file.

+Since the update checker runs on every launch, you'll get a skippable error if you play offline.
+The updater only manages FO's mods, not the [mods added manually](../add-mods/multimc.md).

+MultiMC does not natively support automatic updates of modpacks: see [issue #2640](https://github.com/MultiMC/MultiMC5/issues/2640) and [issue #3037](https://github.com/MultiMC/MultiMC5/issues/3057).
+FO chose to use `packwiz` because it is also used for the [vanilla installer](vanilla.md).

+Before FO 6.0.0, the MultiMC auto-updating pack was distributed on CurseForge, but that has changed for the following reasons:

+* CurseForge's UI for downloading the MultiMC auto-updating pack became confusing
+* The pack had to be re-uploaded on every update, which was often unnecessary
+* The pack's downloads via CurseForge [might not support FO](https://support.curseforge.com/en/support/solutions/articles/9000197898-rewards-program-terms-of-service#1.-Description-of-Rewards-Program) as previously thought
+* The pack proved to have unexpected issues that do not exist with other launchers
+{% endtab %}

+{% tab title="Easier Installation" %}
 1. Download and install [Java 21](https://download.fo/java21)
 2. In [**MultiMC**](https://multimc.org/), click on **Add Instance**
 3. Click on the **Modrinth** tab on the left
 4. Click on **Fabulously Optimized**
-5. If you do not want the latest version of FO, select the version you want from the dropdown.
+5. If you do not want the latest version of FO, select the version you want from the dropdown
 6. Click on **OK**.
 Once installed, something should happen
 7. Double-click on the icon.
 Minecraft should open up
 8. If you can see `Fabulously Optimized` in the bottom-right corner, you're done!
+{% endtab %}
+{% endtabs %}